 The Department of Anatomy and Neuroscience, University of Melbourne, has an Anatomical Skills Laboratory available for your next workshop.

-an@tomedia™ is a unique way to learn about the anatomy of the human body.
+an@tomedia™ is a self-paced learning program - and a unique way to learn about the anatomy of the human body.

 Biomedical Sciences Histology Facility

 Histology is the study of the microscopic anatomy of cells and tissues of humans, animals and plants.

 We have three confocal microscopes that are available for use by anyone at the University of Melbourne or surrounding institutes (see rates below).

 Imaging + Posters in the Department of Anatomy and Neuroscience offers specialist photography, digital and printing services to the University of Melbourne and external clients.
 Scientific Posters Melbourne university printing images photography